 Apart from traditional transdermal patch products and topical semi-solids, extensive work is ongoing to develop transcutaneous technologies and devices, most of which are intended to disrupt or bypass the stratum corneum, the rate-limiting absorption barrier of the skin.
 Such techniques currently in development include microporation, laser ablation, radiofrequency (iontophoresis, sonophoresis, electroporation), thermal technologies (drug delivery augmented with heat), and microneedle systems.
 These diverse developing technologies are being investigated for use with a wide variety of difficult-to-deliver drug compounds and macromolecules (e.g. parathyroid hormone, insulin, vaccines, and biologics), and for drugs requiring rapid delivery (e.g. lidocaine, fentanyl and diclofenac).

-Several of these systems are already available over the counter (OTC) in various countries, including microneedle rollers and iontophoresis and sonophoresis systems, which are predominately being used for cosmetic and anti-aging treatments and as therapy for localized sports injuries.
+Several of these systems are already available over the counter (OTC) in various countries, including microneedle rollers, and iontophoresis and sonophoresis systems, which are predominately being used for cosmetic and anti-aging treatments and as therapy for localized sports injuries.